1994 in Afghanistan: Incumbents

+Events

-January 1, 1994
+January

 Hekmatyar's Hezb-i-Islami forces and those of Dostum coordinate an artillery and rocket assault on Kabul.
 The offensive represents a major realignment of forces vying for control of the government.
 Dostum precipitated the surrender of Kabul to resistance forces in April 1992 by withdrawing his support from the Soviet-installed regime of Najibullah.
 He placed the greater part of the communist army and air force under his command and assisted the new resistance government fighting Hekmatyar's forces.

-March 1994
+March

 UN Secretary-General Boutros Boutros-Ghali appoints former Tunisian foreign minister Mahmoud Mestiri head of a special peace commission.
 He meets leaders inside and outside Afghanistan, but no formal UN peace plan is announced.

-June 28, 1994
+June

 Rabbani refuses to relinquish the presidency when his term expires, and the Supreme Court in Kabul extends his term for an additional six months.
 A similar extension to Hekmatyar's premiership is not granted.
 General dissatisfaction over the unending power struggle leads to renewed calls to convene a Loya Jirga, or grand assembly.
 While many Afghans fear that a Loya Jirga would serve to reinforce traditional social structures at the expense of social progress, there is movement nonetheless toward some form of assembly that could offer legitimate leadership.

-July 1994
+July

 Hamid al-Ghabid, secretary-general of the Organisation of the Islamic Conference, leads a peace effort, but individual OIC member states are unable to agree on an appropriate solution.

 Representatives from throughout Afghanistan and prominent Afghans living abroad meet in Herat.
 Although the delegates endorse Rabbani's continuance as president, they initiate measures aimed at organizing a Loya Jirga to choose a new government.

-August 1994
+August

 A senior mullah from the southern city of Kandahar, Mohammad Omar, sets up the Taliban (Persian for "students") movement, which quickly becomes a powerful guerrilla force.
 The group's first accomplishment is the defeat of local commanders who have hijacked a truck convoy traveling from Pakistan to Central Asia.
 These mainly Pashtun students secure the release of the convoy and within days take control of Kandahar (October); later they extend their control to neighbouring provinces.
 While maintaining a low profile in a council in Kandahar, the Taliban declare that their goal is to disarm all factions and create a united, Islamic government in Afghanistan.
 The Taliban were recruited from schools set up among Afghan refugees in Pakistan during the years following the Soviet invasion of Afghanistan.
 From the time of the first Taliban successes, Pakistan denies any official support, but most observers discount such denials, noting the modern logistic support and sophisticated communications equipment at the disposal of the "students."

-November 1994
+November

 Arsala Rahmani is appointed acting prime minister.